-DHS Standard Terms and Conditions

-The applicable DHS Standard Administrative Terms and Conditions will be those in effect at the time in which the award was made.
+All successful applicants for all DHS grant and cooperative agreements are required to comply with DHS Standard Administrative Terms and Conditions, which are available online at: DHS Standard Terms and Conditions.
+The applicable DHS Standard Administrative Terms and Conditions will be those in effect at the time the award was made.